Gizo Town. Photo:

 Gizo is serviced by multiple daily flights to and

 from Honiara.
-The flight takes about one and a half
+The flight takes about one to one and a half

 Click